 The good news is that courts do not look kindly upon distracted driving, and can award significant compensation to accident victims.
 The bad news is that proving the distraction took place can be difficult.
 After all, very few victims actually witness the driver being distracted right before the accident.
 Even those who do rarely have anything more than their word against that of the other driver.
 So what should you do to prove your case?

-How An Accident Attorney Proves Distracted Driving
+How An Accident Attorney Proves Distracted Driving in Chicago

 Fortunately, accidents are more than just he-said/she-said statements.
 A skilled attorney will go deeper to uncover any evidence that the other driver was acting negligently.